statespacedev/starid/README.md

 next step is to get the information needed for creating two languages available in python. this will come from the cpp stars app via libstarid and pybind11.

-here's a quick memory refresh on the baseline sky. it's the 8876 stars brighter than visual magnitude 6.5. the Skymap catalog rows for these stars are in the Skymap text file. we've now added a Skymap ods spreadsheet with some basic parsing of the fixed width text file, so the hd, hr, and common name identifiers are easily accessible. for example starndx 3, used for many of the starid example images, is the fourth row. cg andromeda, hd 224801, hr 9080.
+here's a quick memory refresh on the baseline sky. it's the 8876 stars brighter than visual magnitude 6.5. the skymap catalog rows for these stars are in the skymap text file. we've now added a skymap ods spreadsheet with some basic parsing of the fixed width text file, so the hd, hr, and common name identifiers are easily accessible. for example starndx 3, used for many of the starid example images, is the fourth row. cg andromeda, hd 224801, hr 9080.

     SKY2000 J000043.63+451512.0	114	224801	53568	 BD+44	4538	9080	42458			CG    And

-there'll be something like an image_info(target_starndx) function in libstarid, returning an image info matrix for the target starndx. by default the image will have random yaw rotation. there'll be at least three columns. image matrix row, image matrix column, starndx. these are the pixels activated in the image. here's three rows of an info for starndx 3, showing starndxs 69, 91, and 97, and a plot of all pixels. last three columns are Skymap number, ra degrees, dec degrees.
+there'll be something like an image_info(target_starndx) function in libstarid, returning an image info matrix for the target starndx. by default the image will have random yaw rotation. there'll be at least three columns. image matrix row, image matrix column, starndx. these are the pixels activated in the image. here's three rows of an info for starndx 3, showing starndxs 69, 91, and 97, and a plot of all pixels. last three columns are skymap number, ra degrees, dec degrees.

      [  4.00000000e+00   2.10000000e+01   6.90000000e+01   1.10134000e+05   2.99618791e+00   4.81523964e+01]
      [  2.00000000e+01   2.30000000e+01   9.10000000e+01   1.60054000e+05   4.08970500e+00   4.35950492e+01]